Understanding Negligence and Liability

 Being negligent occurs when you don’t take responsibility for a situation in your care.
 For example, you may be liable if you fail to:

 - Shovel snow from your sidewalk causing someone to slip and fall

 - Trim dead branches from a tree and allow them to fall on your neighbor’s car

 - Warn the cable repairman that your dog dug holes in your backyard and he twists his ankle.

 So, you may not have done anything to intentionally cause damage or harm — but because you didn’t take the precautions that a reasonable person would in a similar situation, you are considered negligent.

 Will my insurance policy’s liability coverage protect me if I am negligent?

 This is where things vary by policy.
 It’s important to know what your policy includes.
 Review your insurance policy and be sure you understand how negligence affects your coverage.

+Now that you can answer questions such as, “What is liability?” and “What is negligence?”, you can helps prevent situations involving negligence and liability.
 If you have specific questions about your liability coverage or what happens if you are negligent, contact your insurance company.